-PART 10 - INFORMATION TRANSPARENCY REQUIREMENTS FOR UNLISTED DEBT SECURITIES
+PART 10 INFORMATION TRANSPARENCY REQUIREMENTS FOR UNLISTED DEBT SECURITIES

-10.1 Information Transparency Requirements for Marketplaces Dealing in Unlisted Debt Securities
+10.1 Information Transparency Requirements for Unlisted Debt Securities

 - (1) The requirement to provide transparency of information regarding orders and trades of government debt securities in section 8.1 of the Instrument does not apply until January 1, 2012.
-The Canadian securities regulatory authorities will continue to review the transparency requirements, in order to determine if the transparency requirements summarized in subsections (2) and (3) below should be amended - (2) Initially, the Canadian securities regulatory authorities expect that the information processor will require a marketplace to provide order information for all unlisted debt securities traded on the marketplace, including details as to the type, the issuer, the coupon, and the maturity of security, the best bid price, the best ask price and the total disclosed volume at those prices.
-The "best bid price" refers to the highest price of an order to buy a particular security.
-The "best ask price" for a security refers to the lowest price of an order to sell a particular security.
-The term "total disclosed volume" refers to the amount of the orders that is displayed in the marketplace.
-Volumes that are not disclosed or that are "reserve" or hidden volumes are not required to be displayed.
-The information processor may determine that additional or different information should be received and displayed.
-It is up to the marketplace to determine whether broker identification numbers will be provided to the information processor for inclusion in the consolidated feed.

-- (3) The requirements of the information processor for corporate debt securities are as follows: - (a) Marketplaces trading corporate debt securities, inter-dealer bond brokers and dealers trading corporate debt securities outside of a marketplace are required to provide details of trades of all corporate debt securities designated by the information processor, including details as to the type of counterparty, issuer, type of security, class, series, coupon and maturity, price and time of the trade and, subject to the caps set out below, the volume traded, no later than one hour from the time of the trade or such shorter period of time determined by the information processor.
+The Canadian securities regulatory authorities will continue to review the transparency requirements, in order to determine if the transparency requirements summarized in subsections (2) and (3) below should be amended. - (2) The requirements of the information processor for government debt securities are as follows: - (a) Marketplaces trading government debt securities and interdealer bond brokers are required to provide in real time quotation information displayed on the marketplace for all bids and offers with respect to unlisted debt securities designated by the information processor, including details as to type, issuer, coupon and maturity of security, best bid price, best ask price and total disclosed volume at such prices; and - (b) Marketplaces trading government debt securities and interdealer bond brokers are required to provide in real time details of trades of all government debt securities designated by the information processor, including details as to the type, issuer, series, coupon and maturity, price and time of the trade and the volume traded. - (3) The requirements of the information processor for corporate debt securities are as follows: - (a) Marketplaces trading corporate debt securities, inter-dealer bond brokers and dealers trading corporate debt securities outside of a marketplace are required to provide details of trades of all corporate debt securities designated by the information processor, including details as to the type of counterparty, issuer, type of security, class, series, coupon and maturity, price and time of the trade and, subject to the caps set out below, the volume traded, no later than one hour from the time of the trade or such shorter period of time determined by the information processor.
 If the total par value of a trade of an investment grade corporate debt security is greater than \$2 million, the trade details provided to the information processor are to be reported as "\$2 million+".
-If the total par value of a trade of a non-investment grade corporate debt security is greater than \$200,000, the trade details provided to the information processor are to be reported as "\$200,000+". - (b) Although subsection 8.2(1) of the Instrument requires marketplaces to provide information regarding orders of corporate debt securities, the information processor has not required this information to be provided. - (c) A marketplace, an inter-dealer bond broker or a dealer will satisfy the requirements in subsections 8.2(1), 8.2(3), 8.2(4) and 8.2(5) of the Instrument by providing accurate and timely information to an information vendor that meets the standards set by the regulation services provider for the fixed income markets."; and - (4) The Canadian securities regulatory authorities expect that information required to be provided to an information processor under sections 8.1 and 8.2 of the Instrument will be provided in real-time or as close to real-time as possible. - (5) The information processor is required to use transparent criteria and a transparent process to select government debt securities and designated corporate debt securities.
-The information processor is also required to make the criteria and the process publicly available
+If the total par value of a trade of a non-investment

+- grade corporate debt security is greater than \$200,000, the trade details provided to the information processor are to be reported as "\$200,000+". - (b) Although subsection 8.2(1) of the Instrument requires marketplaces to provide information regarding orders of corporate debt securities, the information processor has not required this information to be provided. - (c) A marketplace, an inter-dealer bond broker or a dealer will satisfy the requirements in subsections 8.2(1), 8.2(3), 8.2(4) and 8.2(5) of the Instrument by providing accurate and timely information to an information vendor that meets the standards set by the regulation services provider for the fixed income markets. - (4) The marketplace upon which the trade is executed will not be shown, unless the marketplace determines that it wants its name to be shown. - (5) The information processor is required to use transparent criteria and a transparent process to select government debt securities and designated corporate debt securities.
+The information processor is also required to make the criteria and the process publicly available. - (6) An "investment grade corporate debt security" is a corporate debt security that is rated by one of the listed rating organizations at or above one of the following rating categories or a rating category that preceded or replaces a category listed below: